N-dimensional sequential move puzzle: 3x3 2D square

 In other words, the 2D puzzle cannot be scrambled at all if the same restrictions are placed on the moves as for the real 3D puzzle.
 The moves actually given to the 2D Magic Cube are the operations of reflection.
 This reflection operation can be extended to higher-dimension puzzles.
 For the 3D cube the analogous operation would be removing a face and replacing it with the stickers facing into the cube.
 For the 4-cube, the analogous operation is removing a cube and replacing it inside-out.

 1D projection

 Another alternate-dimension puzzle is a view achievable in David Vanderschel's Magic Cube 3D.
 A 4-cube projected on to a 2D computer screen is an example of a general type of an n-dimensional puzzle projected on to a (n – 2)-dimensional space.
 The 3D analogue of this is to project the cube on to a 1-dimensional representation, which is what Vanderschel's program is capable of doing.

-Vanderschel bewails that nobody has claimed to have solved the 1D projection of this puzzle.
-However, since records are not being kept for this puzzle it might not actually be the case that it is unsolved.
+The first recorded solve was done in December, 2022.

 1-dimensional projection of the 3x3x3 Rubik's Cube as shown in Magic Cube 3D.